chrisnas/DebuggingExtensions/README.md

    - "dotnet pstacks <pid or .dmp file path>" to get your parallel stacks
 - as a [.NET standard assembly](./Documentation/parallelStacks.Runtime.md) to build and render parallel stacks from a memory dump file or a live process (on Windows only).
    [zip](./binaries/ParallelStacks.Runtime-1.0.zip)
   More analyzers and commands will be added as needed.

+- as a [GUI tool](./Documentation/leakShell.md) first published in 2011 to chase .NET memory leaks.
+The source code is now available and dumps are droppable into the snapshot listview to compare them automatically.